 These symptoms can be caused by many things other than cancer.
 However, any persistent bone pain should be checked by your child’s doctor.
 Symptoms are often attributed to a sporting injury.

 How osteosarcoma is diagnosed

-Usually you begin by seeing your family doctor (GP), who will examine your child and may arrange tests or X-rays.
-Many of the specific tests for diagnosing bone tumours require experience and specialist techniques so if a bone tumour is suspected, the doctor will refer your child directly to a specialist hospital or bone tumour centre for further tests.
+Usually you begin by seeing your GP, who will examine your child and may arrange tests or X-rays.
+If a bone tumour is suspected, the doctor will refer your child directly to a specialist hospital or bone tumour centre for further tests.

 The doctor at the hospital will take your child’s full medical history.
 They will then do a physical examination.
 This will include an examination of the painful bone to check for any swelling or tenderness.
 Your child will probably have a blood test to check their general health.

 A variety of tests and investigations may be needed to diagnose osteosarcoma.
 An X-ray of the painful part of the bone will usually identify a tumour, although sometimes they can be difficult to see.